People forget that the Bible also advocates liberty. Let’s see what we can discover from these historical, culture-bound laws.

 - Transitioning to the Epistles, the authors, mainly Paul, did not intend to write legislatively or nationally about slavery because their purpose was more church oriented.

-- The church had no political power to demand the abolition of slavery either by law or by revolt, with a realistic chance of succeeding.
+- The New Testament church had no political power to demand the abolition of slavery either by law or by revolt, with a realistic chance of succeeding.

 - Paul said to individual slaves to get their freedom, if they could.